-- the process of attempting to discover the plaintext or the key. - Types of attack: - known plain text attack: - The opponent has a sample of plaintext and ciphertext, and from this infers the keys; e.g., he may use brute force to try lots of different keys until successful. - Note that plain text may be compressed and may be numerical in origin, so brute force methods usually require some knowledge of the type of plain text used. - \ast For a key of length 128 bits, it would take an opponent about 10^{18} years to crack! - chosen plain text attack: - The opponent gets the computer doing the encryption to encrypt some specially-chosen text (chosen to give clues about the ciphertext); e.g., the blocks may have many blanks or repeated words.
+- the process of attempting to discover the plaintext or the key. - Types of attack: - known plain text attack: - The opponent has a sample of plaintext and ciphertext, and from this infers the keys; e.g., he may use brute force to try lots of different keys until successful. - Note that plain text may be compressed and may be numerical in origin, so brute force methods usually require some knowledge of the type of plain text used. - For a key of length 128 bits, it would take an opponent about 10^{18} years to crack! - chosen plain text attack: - The opponent gets the computer doing the encryption to encrypt some specially-chosen text (chosen to give clues about the ciphertext); e.g., the blocks may have many blanks or repeated words. - differential cryptanalysis attack: - The opponent gets the computer doing the encryption to encrypt several blocks of text which differ only slightly; e.g., the opponent then looks at the differences in the ciphertext.